Lionkka/AngularFlow/HomeWork/README.md

 ## Homework 6 ##
  - Create counter component. (first) Component contains two buttons first add 1 to general count.
 Second substract 1 from general count.
 Count should be shown pretty.
 Html should be in separate file.
 We need to set counter step.
 If I do not push the button after each 20 seconds counter increase by 1 point and if it increase automatically counter should be colored by red.
 If I increase/decrease by button counter should be colored blue(pretty blue).
 Second component should contains number only.

+ ## Homework 7 ##
+- Create root component container.
+As its first child element create clock container(has clock but not show it).
+As clock container timer child create show-time component (It shows time and has button - remember time).
+As root container child create element time-capsule.
+It can remember time from show-time container.
+This container contains element that has button thats trigger event that forced show time container show remembered time for 5 seconds.
+After this it has to show time as usually.